mitre/caldera/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to caldera's developer documentation!
+Welcome to CALDERA's developer documentation!
 =============================================

 .. warning:: These are developer docs.
 For usage and manual documentation